ibireme/yyjson/doc/API.md

 ```

 ● **YYJSON_READ_STOP_WHEN_DONE**<br/>
-Stop when done instead of issues an error if there's additional content after a JSON document.<br/>
+Stop parsing when reaching the end of a JSON document instead of issues an error if there's additional content after it.<br/>
-This option may used to parse small pieces of JSON in larger data, such as [NDJSON](https://en.wikipedia.org/wiki/JSON_streaming).<br/>
+This option is useful for parsing small pieces of JSON within larger data, such as [NDJSON](https://en.wikipedia.org/wiki/JSON_streaming).<br/>

 Sample code: